JannisX11/blockbench.net/content/blockbench/faq.md

 The program is mainly written in Javascript, the it renders the 3D preview in WebGL with the help of THREE.JS.
 The customizable interface is mainly written in Javascript, with some of the dynamic components, such as the Outliner, using Vue.js 2 for dynamic rendering.

-The desktop apps on Windows, Linux, and Mac, are created with Electron.
+The desktop apps on Windows, Linux, and Mac are created with Electron.

 Blockbench also uses a variety of other open source libraries.
 A full list can be found in Help > About.